top of page

 I want this film to be something that non-wrestling fans can get behind.
 Professional wrestling is often looked down upon and I think it is one of the reasons why Indigenous fans connect with it, often being looked down upon themselves.
 I want the film to be a love letter to professional wrestling, a sport that I truly love and that touched me as a young Indigenous girl.
 I hope that comes across in the film.

-Publicist
+Publicist - USA

 Annie Jeeves | CINEMATIC RED